-The sculptures came up to my collarbone in height and each told a powerful and emotional story of womanhood.
+The sculptures came up to my collarbone in height and depicted a powerful and emotional story of womanhood.
 As Deborah explained how she came up with the idea for the dark dress covered in small rhinestones with designs of the constellations in the sky upon it, I began to feel a connection to the dress.
-She explained how she would have restless and sleepless nights, and how as she would go out into the New Mexico night sky and look to the stars, wrapped in the warm blanket of the dark, clear night sky.
+She explained how she would have restless and sleepless nights, and how as she would go out into the New Mexico night sky and look to the stars, wrapped in the warm blanket of its darkness.

 The next sculpture I found to be the most powerful.
 Swirled waves clasped onto a window pane containing a woman on a stool.
-Atop the swirled collection of clouds which made up the bosom of the dress, sat a bird cage.
+Atop the swirled collection of clouds which made up the bosom of the dress, sat a birdcage.
 A woman, caged.
-Rebellious, free-spirited women are often confined by their history, their future, and society.
+A prominent theme was beginning to develop on our trip – rebellious, free-spirited women are often confined by their history, their future, and society.
 Often with ideas so big, they don’t always know how to harness and put them into motion.
 Sometimes, their hesitation or restraint is the people around them, or the viewpoints of the people close to them.
 Sometimes it is too scary to let these ideas develop, sometimes, they don’t know how to find them.

 The two women shared a moment in understanding and in pain, in Quemazón.

-I began to notice a trend in the stories of how people came to New Mexico, starting with the stories of Georgia O’Keeffe’s that we learned about in Santa Fe, and her emotional journeys from the East coast to New Mexico.
+There was also a trend in how people find themselves in New Mexico.
+Starting with the stories of Georgia O’Keeffe’s that we learned about in Santa Fe, and her emotional journeys from the East coast to New Mexico.
 Women come to New Mexico, and it speaks to them, it becomes their place.
 When we visited the Georgia O’Keeffe museum in Santa Fe we learned about how she would escape to the enchanted land of New Mexico because it spoke to her,

 We learned from our docent Deborah Stone that because of O’Keefe’s struggles on the East coast with her lover and then husband Alfred Stieglitz, she needed an escape, a place that was uniquely hers, and a place that Stiegletz and his family, dotted all over New York, had nothing to do with.